javascript-tutorial/en.javascript.info/1-js/2-first-steps/07-types/article.md

 2. Single quotes: `'Hello'`.
 3. Backtricks: <code>&#96;Hello&#96;</code>.

-Double and single quotes are essentially the same.
+Double and single quotes are similar, "simple" quotes.

 Backticks are "extended functionality" quotes.
 They allow to embed variables and expressions into a string by wrapping them in `${…}`, for example: